Focus on the best places to visit in Japan

 As I type this out, I’m sitting in darkness, my face lit only by the glow of my computer screen.
 There’s

-Whenever I feel the cold breath of winter on my neck as autumn runs out of time, my tastebuds turn to octopus,
+Whenever I feel the cold breath of winter on my neck as autumn runs out of time, my tastebuds turn

 Sometimes, you have to work hard to see wildlife.
 And when I say sometimes, I mean most of the time.
 You have to creep past

 Life’s been high on adventure lately, if low on sleep.
-Usually, I manage to find something beautiful, something that moves
+Usually, I manage to find something beautiful, something that

 A Sonnet of Spice & A Cauldron of Colour